The Secret to a Successful Garden & Farm, Fertilizers & Soil Amendments

 Studies show plants that have been grown with worm castings have better and deeper root networks, grow larger, more resistant to diseases, and produce more vegetables.

-How do black worm casting work?
-Organic material is transformed into a natural fertilizer by the bacteria in the alimentary canal of the worm.
+How do worm castings work?
+Material is transformed into a natural fertilizer by the bacteria in the alimentary canal of the worm.
 It all starts when the worm is fed a diet rich in organic material, containing a wide variety of trace elements and minerals.
 When the material is digested by the worm it is beneficially altered, both physically and chemically.

 Plant growth and the micro flora populations in the soil is stimulated by the humic acid found in black worm castings, while extracting bacteria, fungi and toxins.